 Video of Manoj Tiwari dancing to AAP poll campaign song 'morphed', made by supporter: Party

-A "morphed" video showing Delhi BJP chief Manoj Tiwari dancing to AAP's assembly poll campaign song 'Lage Raho Kejriwal' was made by a supporter and not by the party, the AAP has informed the Delhi election body.
-The office of the Delhi Chief Electoral Officer (CEO) had issued a notice for violation of the Model Code of Conduct to the Aam Aadmi Party (AAP) and sought its reply after it posted the video on its Twitter handle on January 11.
+A "morphed" video showing Delhi BJP chief Manoj Tiwari dancing to AAP's assembly poll campaign song ''Lage Raho Kejriwal'' was made by a supporter and not by the party, the AAP has informed the Delhi election body.
+The office of the Delhi Chief Electoral Officer (CEO) had issued a notice for violation of the model code of conduct to the Aam Aadmi Party and sought its reply after it posted the video on its social media pages on January 11.

-The party had just shared it on its Twitter handle, the AAP said in its reply, he said.
+The party had just shared it on its Twitter handle, the AAP said in its reply, the official said.
+Meanwhile, the CEO had also issued a notice to the BJP, seeking its response to a complaint by the Aam Aadmi Party that the saffron party was making unsubstantiated allegations and maligning their reputation among the electorate of Delhi.

+The BJP, in its reply, said it had done routine criticism of the AAP, which is confined to its police station, programmes and past records.
+The office of CEO has fowarded the replies of the BJP and the AAP to the Election Commission.

+The AAP was also issued a notice for a campaign video showing children singing and dancing, which was considered a violation of the EC and the National Commission for Protection of Child Rights guidelines.
+Its reply to this notice is awaited.
+PTI SLB HMB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)